A child with a disability or chronic illness needs extra care and support. You may need more help and support from family and community.

-- couple and relationship problems arise.
+- couple and relationship problems.

-- difficulty with sharing the parenting tasks
+- sharing the parenting tasks.

-- trouble with decision making
+- making decisions.

-- feelings of sadness and exhaustion
+- feelings of sadness and exhaustion.

-- difficulty planning and coordinating services
+- planning and coordinating services.

-- counseling and/or mental health care,
+- counselling and/or mental health care,

 - help with planning and coordinating therapies and services.

-A starting point for services includes:
+Some starting points for services include:

-An Early Diagnosis support program within some early intervention services
+- An Early Diagnosis support program.
+This is a part of some early intervention services

-Uniting Care, Unifam (1800 864 846) (sliding scale fees including full funding)
+- Uniting Care, Unifam (1800 864 846) (sliding scale fees including full funding) http://www.uniting.org.

-Carers NSW (1800 242 636) (semi-funded) http://www.carersnsw.org.au/
+- Carers NSW (1800 242 636) (semi-funded) http://www.carersnsw.org.au/

-- Relationships Australia (1300 364 277) (sliding scale fees) http://www.nsw.relationships.com.au
+- Relationships Australia (1300 364 277) (sliding scale fees) http://www.nsw.relationships.com.au/

-Transcultural Mental Health (1800 648 911) http://www.dhi.health.nsw.gov.au/tmhc
+- Transcultural Mental Health (1800 648 911) http://www.dhi.health.nsw.gov.au/tmhc